Part-of-The-Pack/faq/faq/request-payment-from-agreement.md

 ---

 Excellent question!
-We tried to make this really easy for you.
+We tried to make this really easy for everyone involved.

 The steps are the following: